Antollo/Easypt/docs/environment.md

 ## 1. Download Easypt interpreter

-You can obtain latest interpreter executale [here](https://ci.appveyor.com/project/Antollo/easypt).
+You can obtain latest interpreter executable [here](https://ci.appveyor.com/project/Antollo/easypt).

 - For Windows click `Visual Studio 2017` then `artifacts` then `artifacts.zip`.
 - For Linux click `Ubuntu` then `artifacts` then `artifacts.zip`.